 Graduate Student Pedagogy Course

-The Graduate Student Pedagogy Course is an online, ten-week graduate student professional development course that prepares Teaching Assistants, Graduate Assistants, and PhD Candidates for teaching at TCU and beyond.
+The Graduate Student Pedagogy Course is a graduate student professional development course that prepares Teaching Assistants, Graduate Assistants, PhD Candidates, and Postdocs for teaching at TCU and beyond.

 Preparing to Teach Online

-Preparing to Teach Online is an online, instructor-led course that takes ten weeks to complete.
-The course covers strategies for successful online teaching and introduces instructional design models.
+Preparing to Teach Online is a ten-week, online, instructor-led course.
+The course introduces instructional design models and explores strategies for successful online teaching.
 Faculty will receive a portfolio and certificate upon completion.
-Preparing to Teach Online is one of the TCU training requirements for faculty to teach fully online.
+Preparing to Teach Online is one of the TCU training requirements for faculty to teach asynchronous, fully online courses.

 TCU Online Boot Camp